FAQ (frequently asked questions)

 I'm a potential advertiser - how do I get more details?

-Please contact me, Peter Eland, by any of the means listed below.
+Please contact Velo Vision using our webform on the new site.
 Or, download advertising info as a PDF file here.

 Will there be a German-language edition?